 When the first three columns are complete, the "Big Book" takes a very important, two-page break from the Resentment Inventory so we can soften our heart toward these people, institutions and principles.
 The authors tell us to pray for OURSELVES (that we may have a better attitude toward them), & to pray for THEM as well.
 Why?
 Because we need to rid ourselves of these resentments.
-Why would we want to be free of resentments?
+Well why on earth would we want to be free of resentments?
 Shouldn't we justifiably be angry with these people?
-Don't we have a right to be angry?
-The Big Book doesn't paint a pretty picture about holding a resentment.
-It points out in no uncertain terms that resentment could be a food addict's worst enemy.
-Please listen as I read what the Big Book says about resentment:
+Don't we have a right to be "burned up"?

-The chapter "How It Works" says - "Resentment is the "NUMBER ONE" offender.
-It destroys more food addicts than ANYTHING else, from it stem ALL forms of spiritual disease.
-Resentment leads ONLY to futility and unhappiness; to the precise extent that we permit resentment do we squander the hours that might have been worth while; this business of resentment is INFINITELY grave; it is FATAL; when harboring such feelings we shut ourselves off from the sunlight of the Spirit; the insanity of food addiction returns and we compulsively eat again; these things are poison; because of it the world and its people really dominated us; the wrong-doing of others FANCIED OR REAL had power to actually kill.
-After writing a 4th Step, we begin to comprehend the futility and fatality of our resentments; we commence to see its terrible destructiveness."
+Well, let's see what the Big Book has to say about resentment:

-In Chapter 8 "To Wives" it says this about resentments - "never forget that resentment is a deadly hazard to a food addict."
-Two chapters later it says - "the GREATEST enemies of us food addicts include resentment."
-In the Big Book story "Fear of Fear" it says - "I can't afford resentments against ANYONE because they are the build-up of another compulsive bite."
-And finally, in the story "Freedom From Bondage" it says - "I realized I had to get rid of my last resentment for my reprieve was running out and if I didn't get rid of it I was going to compulsively eat."
+Page 64 says - "Resentment is the "NUMBER ONE" offender.
+It destroys more alcoholics than ANYTHING else, from it stem ALL forms of spiritual disease.
+Page 66 - it leads ONLY to futility and unhappiness; to the precise extent that we permit resentment do we squander the hours that might have been worth while; this business of resentment is INFINITELY grave; it is FATAL; when harboring such feelings we shut ourselves off from the sunlight of the Spirit; the insanity of alcohol returns and we drink again; these things are poison; because of it the world and its people really dominated us; the wrong-doing of others FANCIED OR REAL had power to actually kill.
+Page 70 - we begin to comprehend the futility and fatality of our resentments; we commence to see its terrible destructiveness.
+Page 117 - never forget that it is a deadly hazard to an alcoholic.
+Page 145 - the GREATEST enemies of us alcoholics include resentment.
+Page 325 - I can't afford resentments against ANYONE because they are the build-up of another drunk.
+Page 552 - I realized I had to get rid of my last resentment for my reprieve was running out and if I didn't get rid of it I was going to get drunk."

 Most of us usually think resentments are kinda fun and acceptable.
 We have a problem with most people so resentment becomes a way of life for us.
-Now it was saying that even if I felt that a resentment was JUSTIFIED (which I ALWAYS did), it was the BIGGEST CAUSE for leading an food addict back to compulsive eating, and I desperately do NOT want to move in that direction.
+Now it was saying that even if I felt that a resentment was JUSTIFIED (which I ALWAYS did), it was the BIGGEST CAUSE for leading an alcoholic back to a drink, and I desperately do NOT want to move in that direction.

 Well, that's very simple, isn't it?
-The book says very clearly, if we continue to hold on to resentments we WILL compulsively eat again.
-That's because resentment is like taking poison and expecting the other person to get sick.
+The book says very clearly, if we continue to hold on to resentments we WILL drink again.

-How do we get free of ongoing anger and frustration, as the book suggests we do?
+How do we get free of ongoing anger & frustration, as the book suggests we do?
 The top of page 67 deals with prayer.

 Before we go there, the "Big Book" authors ask us to turn back to our list because it holds the key to our future.
-They tell us to look at it from an ENTIRELY different angle (which is a new perspective, and will become column four in our inventory).
+They tell us to look at it from an ENTIRELY different angle (which will become column four in our inventory).